-&lt;sup>146 It is possible that some MEEA physicians could receive higher prices from these payers.
-See supra note 90.
+150 It is possible that some MEEA physicians could receive higher prices from these payers.
+See supra note 95.
 It is not clear whether Partners currently has room under its physician growth caps for these payers to add MEEA physicians to the group receiving academic rates.
 To the extent there is room to do so, we anticipate that Partners would be more likely to do so following this transaction, since it would own MEEA and thus have an incentive to obtain the resulting revenue increase.

-&lt;sup>147 To the extent that physician growth caps apply to any of the payers with whom MEEA currently contracts independently, the annual spending impacts estimated in this section could take time to be fully realized.
-For more information on this topic, see PHS-SSH-HARBOR FINAL CMIR REPORT, supra note 21, at 31-32.
+151 To the extent that physician growth caps apply to any of the payers with whom MEEA currently contracts independently, the annual spending impacts estimated in this section could take time to be fully realized.
+For more information on this topic, see PHS-SSH-HARBOR FINAL CMIR REPORT, supra note 22, at 31-32.

-&lt;sup>148 This estimate is based on analysis of several data sources and methods.
-For Cigna Health and Life Insurance Company, Neighborhood Health Plan, UniCare Life and Health Insurance Company, and United Healthcare Insurance Company, the parties provided 2017 fee schedules for MEEA and MGPO.
-The HPC calculated the price differentials for each code in these schedules.
-Then, we used claims data from the 2014 APCD to estimate MEEA's service mix for these codes.
-Note that this service mix is MEEA's mix for the three largest commercial payers, which we assumed would apply to other payers as well.
-We used this service mix to estimate a servicemix-adjusted price differential between MEEA and MGPO.
-Finally, we applied this differential to MEEA's fiscal year 2016 revenue from each of these payers, as produced by MEEA.
+152 To estimate a physician price impact, we first calculated a current price differential using the methodology described in supra note 96.
+We then applied this differential to MEEA's fiscal year 2016 revenue from each of these payers, as produced by MEEA.
 This yielded an annual commercial spending increase of \$3.7 million.
 For Aetna Health and Fallon Health, fee schedule data was not available.
 Therefore, the HPC applied the average price differential for the four payers above to the fiscal year 2016 revenue reported for Aetna Health and Fallon Health.
 This yielded an estimated annual commercial spending increase of \$1.9 million for Aetna Health and approximately \$240,000 for Fallon Health.
-As a sensitivity analysis, we also used 2014 relative price data to estimate the relative price differential between MEEA and PCPO, and applied this differential to MEEA's fiscal year 2016 revenue from Aetna Health.
-The resulting estimated spending increase was nearly identical to that found by the other method described.
+As a sensitivity analysis, we also used 2014 relative price data to